 After your child’s teeth begin to erupt, it’s time for full-on brushing.
 While your child will not be able to yet brush their own teeth, it’s important that you as a parent do this twice-a-day task for your toddler and teach them later on as they get older.

 Once your child gets the spitting-after-brushing concept down, this would be the time to introduce a bit of toothpaste, increasing each time until you reach the perfect amount of paste.
-It’s important to remind them that even though the toothpaste tastes good, it cannot be swallow and must be spit out.
+It’s important to remind them that even though the toothpaste tastes good, it cannot be swallowed and must be spat out.

 As they grow older, you can graduate to a soft-bristled brush with a small head.
 Make use of a little smidge of low-fluoride toothpaste to protect their teeth as they grow.
 Encourage them to spit out the paste right after brushing.
-Once they’re around 2-3 years of age, you can graduate them to your typical tube of toothpaste.
+This is a critical healthy oral habit for your kiddo to learn.
+The sooner, the better.
+Once they’re around 2-3 years of age, you can have them graduate to your typical tube of toothpaste.

 Remember, brush and floss daily!
-Since children may be unsure what to do, set an example for them through exhibiting proper brushing techniques.
-Always remind them to brush their teeth properly and floss for them to get them used to this activity.
+Since children may be unsure what to do.
+That said, set an example for them through exhibiting proper brushing techniques.
+Always remind them to brush their teeth properly, and floss for them in the meantime so that they can get used to this activity.

 When faced with where to take your child for their first dental visit, your first instinct might be to take them to your general dentist.
 This isn’t a bad idea, per se—it’s a convenient way to have your family’s dental needs in check.
 But if your child starts exhibiting fear of the dentist at an early age or might need some extra TLC on their teeth, you might want to head to a pediatric dentist instead.
-Because they’re trained in handling younger patients, they’ll not only be able to calm your child’s frazzled nerves.
-They can also help you better your kid’s oral health, as well.
+Because they’re trained in handling younger patients, they’ll not only be able to calm your child’s frazzled nerves, but they can also help you better your kid’s oral health as well.